Tontonjo/joix/README.md

 - Deluge         http://joix:8112  /downloads
 - Flaresolverr   http://joix:8191
 - Watchtower     -> auto-update all apps at 04:00

-- An SMB share to access your data at \\joix\joixdata
+An SMB share to access your data at \\joix\joixdata

-- The following content folders:
+The application will use the following content folders:
-- - /etc/joix/
+- /etc/joix/
-- - /opt/joix/downloads
+- /opt/joix/downloads
-- - /opt/joix/media/
+- /opt/joix/media/
-- - - /opt/joix/media/tvshows
+- - /opt/joix/media/tvshows
-- - - /opt/joix/media/movies
+- - /opt/joix/media/movies
-- - - /opt/joix/media/music
+- - /opt/joix/media/music

 ## Prerequisits that you probably match:
 This is intended to be executed by joix.iso installer - the script is not tested with anything else.